timuruski/how-it-works/howemailworks.com/index.html.markdown

-# Why email is so important
+# Why your email address is so important

 An email address is the most important thing you own on the internet.
 With an email address you can log into Facebook, Twitter and YouTube.